-- The young person has gone from only being able to access a limited number of environments to being able to access - The young person has gonfrom being highly anxious in a environments and therefore
+- 1. The young person has gone from only being able to access a limited number of environments to being able to access a wider range of preferred experiences, activities and services. - 2.
+The young person is able to live a life without high levels of stress and anxiety and has developed successful methods to support - The young person has gone from being highly anxious in all environments and therefore being only able to access very

-- a wider range of preferred experiences, activities and services. - 2.
-The young person is able to live a life without high levels of stress and anxiety and has developed successful methods to support their own well-being, regulation and communication when effectively supported by others to varying degrees. - 3.
+- their own well-being, regulation and communication when effectively supported by others to varying degrees. - 3.
 The child / young person has learnt to develop successful transactional relationships with those supporting them in a range of environments.
 This enables them greater active citizenship and meaning in their life.
 Our learners supported at universal level will also actively engage in social experiences and will enjoy socialising with a number of peers in a range of settings - 4.
 The young person has moved from having little control or autonomy in their life to being able to more successfully advocate and communicate their choices for adulthood using adaptive behaviours, regulation and communication methods.